 Clouds were scudding across the sky, fingers of light splayed between them in a cool, breezy dawn.
 And there I was, crouching under a swag of chain, then edging my camera lens through a chain-link fence.
-Remember my prayer walks the morning?
+Remember my prayer walks in the morning?
 This time my Canon was tagging along for some quality time, fitted with my hopes that I might capture in photo the beauty I described in my post.

 But more than once, I sighed in mild exasperation.
 Not only was I confined to all the normal parameters of photography—the right moment, the right light, the right angle—now, I was butting up against a reverberating grid of metal that separated me from my subject: the eye-catching meadow and its resident heron, which so often seems to solicit my sigh of satisfaction in the mornings.